Skip to content

 Lessons

-Then, you’ll invite students to create anti-hate messages in any media for their school communities and the broader public.
-(See Getting Started for all instructions.)
+You can build #USvsHate messaging into any curriculum or project of your choice.
+In #USvsHate, teachers or activity leaders can teach any “anti-hate” material of choice and then invite students to create anti-hate messages in any media for their school communities and the broader public.
+(See Getting Started for an overview.
+It’s simple: engage in learning, invite messages.)

 Our two #USvsHate lesson lists follow a general #USvsHate arc.

-• We explore ways to counter the deeper biases and injustices under the hate – all the ways we treat “types of people” as less-than in our society, or allow folks to be so treated.
+• We explore ways to understand and counter deeper biases and injustices — all the ways we have treated “types of people” as less-than in our society, or allowed folks to be so treated.
 (See Definitions and Concepts for more.)

-• We envision the type of school and society we do want, where people are treated as equally valuable.
+• We envision the type of school and society we do want, where everyone is supported, included, and valued.
+All means all — everyone belongs.

 1) Lessons for Building an Inclusive School Community

 These lessons help build inclusive relationships, start to challenge stereotypes, and explore overarching issues of empathy, bias, bullying, and ally behavior.
-Start here if the people in your group don’t know each other well.
+Start here, especially if the people in your group don’t know each other well.
+You can also always get students going with a great book!

 A student-requested section, Saying No to Words That Hurt, will help give students the chance to discuss recent experiences with bigotry, exclusion, or disrespect, and to envision schools and a society where these do not happen.